RuanDevv/RuanHub/README.md

-hope u like this little script (for all games)
+hope u like this little script (universal)